 Given the weaknesses recognized in the essentialist cultural position, researchers sometimes take recourse in the idea of hybridity (e.g., Pieterse, 1995).
 Hybridity alludes to the idea that any culture must be seen as an amalgamation of various inputs from other cultures locally adopted and changed to form a new constellation.
-But to indicate that present cultures are hybrid in the sense that they have all adopted cultural forms, consumption patterns, ideas, media, and technology from other cultures does not solve the problem.
-The idea of hybridity is itself too dependent on essentialism, because the hybrid puzzle, albeit implicitly, is made up of "pure" cultural traits brought from a "pure" origin somewhere (see Geertz, 1973).
-Wouldn't the reference to hybrid cultures as an ever more valid portrayal of postmodern mosaics of original and authentic elements spin into an infinite regress, where it becomes hybridity all the way down?
-The essential and "authentic" culture, slippery as an eel, perpetually slides out of our hands until it is lost in the mysterious depths of the Bermuda Triangle in the Sargasso Sea.
+But to indicate that mysterious depths of the Bermuda Triangle in the Sargasso Sea.

 Not only is the notion of hybrid cultures subject to the same essentialist problem as the culture construct, as employed in marketing theory in general.
 The process of cultural reflexivity also robs hybridization of its seeming naturalness.
 As Thompson and Troester (2002) demonstrate, hybridity may in itself become an ideology expressed in various kinds of New Age holisms.
-"The best of different worlds" discourse in Thompson and Troester's analysis of natural health consumption or, indeed, the dissolution of differences in what Hannerz (1996) has called a "global ecumene" (e.g., religious movements of the type "there-is-onlyone-God, -we-just-call-him[sic!]-different-names") provide examples of reflexive cultural hybridity.
+"The best of different worlds" discourse in Thompson and Troester's analysis of natural health consumption or, indeed, the dissolution of differences in what Hannerz (1996) has called a "global ecumene" (e.g., religious movements of the type "there-is-only-one-God, -we-just-call-him[sic!]-different-names") provide examples of reflexive cultural hybridity.